cyamauch/NoctSalamanderGrandPiano/src/README.txt

-Although waveforms and spectra are also used extensively in the tuning process, the final evaluation is based on aural perception of each individual sound and continuity.
+Although waveforms and spectra are also used extensively in the tuning process, the final evaluation is based on aural perception of each individual sound and homogeneity/continuity.
 A USB audio interface Roland Rubix22 and studio monitor headphones SONY MDR-CD900ST are used for final adjustment and confirmation.

 Changelog:

 V3.0 (Nov.24,2023)
 * First release based on Salamander Grand Piano V3+20161209.
-V4.0RC1 (Mar.3,2024), V4.0RC2 (Mar.5,2024), V4.0RC3 (Mar.20,2024)
+V4.0RC1 (Mar.3,2024), V4.0RC4 (Mar.24,2024)
 * Applied 4 filtering with effective rate, reassigned WAV, adjusted all volume of WAV, erased noises and restoration of overtone/envelope near C3.